wikimedia/vue-component-library/packages/vitepress/docs/index.md

 To keep our code flexible, we will aim to avoid entirely MediaWiki-specific components.
 When they can't be avoided, we will clearly denote and separate out the MediaWiki-specific parts.

-#### Prioritize end-user developer experience
+#### Prioritize developer experience of library users

 We want to make building user interfaces straightforward, fast, and enjoyable.
 We aim to serve users of varying experience levels and to reduce barriers to onboarding new users.
+When possible, we will prefer to house complexity in the library code rather than exposing it to the library user.

 ### Collaboration principles